lucky-sideburn/kubeinvaders/README.md

 **Gamified Chaos Engineering and Educational Tool for Kubernetes**

-As recommended by the CNCF (https://github.com/cncf/sandbox/issues/124), this project has a strong following and significant educational value.
-Therefore, in addition to being a chaos engineering tool, it is recommended for studying Kubernetes and resilience topics.
+This project, recommended by the CNCF (https://github.com/cncf/sandbox/issues/124), has a strong following and significant educational value.
+It's a chaos engineering tool, but it's also recommended for studying Kubernetes and resilience topics.

-This project is part of landscape of [Cloud Native Computing Foudation](https://landscape.cncf.io/) in the Observability and Analysis - Chaos Engineering section.
+It is part of the Cloud Native Computing Foundation's (CNCF) landscape in the Observability and Analysis - Chaos Engineering section (https://landscape.cncf.io/).

-- Launch the demo at this link [https://kubeinvaders.platformengineering.it](https://kubeinvaders.platformengineering.it/)
+Launch the demo at this link: https://kubeinvaders.platformengineering.it/
-- Monitor the pod status here [https://kubeopsview.platformengineering.it](https://kubeopsview.platformengineering.it)

-Backed by the teams at [platformengineering.it](https://platformengineering.it) and [devopstribe.it](https://devopstribe.it), which provides enterprise-grade features and certified resilience services for your Kubernetes infrastructure.
+The teams at Platform Engineering (https://platformengineering.it/) and DevOps Tribe (https://devopstribe.it/) back this project.
+They provide enterprise-grade features and SRE experts to help customers verify the resilience of their Kubernetes infrastructure.

-[Here are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for FOSDEM 2023.
-Unfortunately, I could not be present at my talk, but I would still like to share them with the community.
+Here are the slides (https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for FOSDEM 2023.
+Unfortunately, I couldn't be present at my talk, but I still wanted to share them with the community."

 # Table of Contents